Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

         else:
             time.sleep(0.01)
 ```

+<span id="anchor_6_7_5"></span>

 ### 6.7.5 Function Extension

-<span id="anchor_7_4_1" class="anchor"></span>

 * **Modify Action Corresponding to the Tag**

-SpiderPi Pro is default to "wave hands" in the program when the ID 1 tag is detected, but you can modify the default program.
+SpiderPi Pro is default to "**wave hands**" in the program when the ID 1 tag is detected, but you can modify the default program.
 For example, we can revise the feedback action as kicking.

-(1) Enter command "cd spiderpi/functions" and press "Enter" to navigate to the directory where the game program is located.
+(1) Enter command and press "**Enter**" to navigate to the directory where the game program is located.

 ```bash
 cd spiderpi/functions
 ```

-(2) Enter command "vim apriltag_detect.py" and press Enter to open the program file.
+(2) Enter command and press Enter to open the program file.

 ```bash
 vim apriltag_detect.py